 - a felony within the last 5 years, or

 The NTA may also decline a person’s application for a taxi driver’s permit if they deem that the applicant could hurt public health, welfare or safety by driving a cab.

 Note that driver’s permits issued to taxi drivers are valid for up to 3 years in Nevada as long as the taxi driver is employed at the same company.
 Whenever a taxi driver leaves his/her company, the permit automatically lapses.
 In order to get a new permit, the taxi driver must notify the NTA within 10 days of the lapse.2

 Other Nevada offenses involving license requirements

 Taxi driving is just one of many Nevada professions which require that the worker maintain a government-issued permit or license.
-Another occupation which mandates state licensing is contracting.
+Another occupation that mandates state licensing is contracting.
 And similar to taxi driving, working as a contractor without a license is a crime in Nevada.
-Learn more in our article about the Nevada crime of unlicensed contractors (NRS 624.700).
+Learn more in our article about unlicensed contractors (NRS 624.700).

 Sometimes taxi drivers accused of operating a cab without a permit are victims of government error.
 The Nevada Transportation Authority is a large bureaucracy and therefore makes the occasional clerical error.
 If a defense attorney in a taxi permit case can show that the NTA was incorrect that the defendant lacked a current and valid permit to drive a cab, the entire case should be dismissed.